2couchpotato5/ShelterApp/README.md

 As a sponsor, I want my donations to be seen by person in need

 **Persistence package is Based on the supplied Workroom example for CPSC 210.**

+# Instruction for grader

+- You can generate the first required event related to adding Xs to a Y by opening application, login in as a user and making donations(any will work)
+- You can generate the second required event related to adding Xs to a Y by clicking the list of available items and noticing the item in the list or donation being increased by the number you input
+- You can locate my visual component by opening the application and seeing it on the login page
+- You can save the state of my application by clicking the save button
+- You can reload the state of my application by clicking the load button